FuzzyMistborn/podbooth/README.md

 - **Truly lossless audio**: Audio is captured as raw Float32 PCM via an `AudioWorklet` from a dedicated *unprocessed* mic stream (echo cancellation / noise suppression off), then written server-side to 24-bit WAV.
 The call itself still uses processed audio.
 Browsers without AudioWorklet fall back to 320 kbps Opus.
 - **Chunked upload**: Audio flushes every 5s; video MediaRecorder fires every 5s.
 Uploads run through a per-track serialized queue with retries, so chunks land in order and `finalize` only fires once the queue drains — no race between the final chunk and assembly.
 - **Assembly by byte-concatenation**: MediaRecorder chunks after the first are continuation data, not standalone files, so chunks are byte-concatenated into one source file, then ffmpeg runs once.
 Video already in H.264 is remuxed with `-c:v copy` (no re-encode); VP8/VP9 is transcoded to H.264 CRF 18.
-- **Cross-browser**: MIME fallback chain includes `video/mp4` and `audio/mp4` for Safari.
+- **Cross-browser**: MIME fallback chain tries `video/mp4` (H.264) first, then WebM variants.
+Audio uses raw PCM via AudioWorklet with 320 kbps Opus as a fallback for Firefox.
-- **Recording sync**: Start/stop broadcasts over the LiveKit data channel; a 10s status poll reconciles missed messages and catches late joiners.
-If the host drops (detected via `is_host` in token metadata), guests stop recording.
+- **Recording sync**: Start/pause/resume/stop broadcasts over the LiveKit data channel; a 3s status poll reconciles missed messages and catches late joiners.
+If the host drops (detected via `is_host` in token metadata), guests stop recording automatically.
+- **Resumable uploads**: Each recording run gets a unique epoch tag stored in `sessionStorage`.
+If the page reloads mid-session, the client queries the server for the last received chunk and resumes from there rather than re-uploading.
+- **Host moderation**: Force-mute and kick are issued via the LiveKit server API.
+Force-unmute is sent as a `force_unmute` data-channel message so the guest's browser re-enables its mic track client-side.
+- **Grid export**: ffmpeg `xstack` filter composites one video per participant into a 1920×1080 grid.
+Progress is tracked via ffmpeg's `-progress` file and polled by the dashboard in real time.
+If a participant has multiple takes from pause/resume, they are stream-copied (no re-encode) into a single temp file before compositing.
-- **Persistence**: Sessions are stored in `.sessions.json` so they survive container restarts.
+- **Persistence**: Sessions survive container restarts via `.sessions.json`.
+Optional `RETENTION_DAYS` purges old sessions and their recordings on startup.

 ---